Guidelines: Guest Editors for Special Volumes

 Instructions to Guest Editors

-A guest editor works on one issue or one volume (2 issues) of the journal, helping to oversee content (pending peer-review) and copyediting in consultation with the editors of the journal.
+A guest editor works on one issue or one volume (2 issues) of the journal, helping to oversee content (pending peer-review) and copy-editing in consultation with the journal editors.
 Guest editing is a position of responsibility equivalent to editing a book of essays.

-The guest editor, in consultation with the Early Theatre editors, will seek peer-review for the issue, either essay by essay or as a whole issue.
+The journal's editors will oversee peer-review for the issue, either essay by essay or as a whole issue.
 At least two reports are required.

-Guest editors are expected to apply the journal's copyediting rules and meet the deadline for submitting the issue to the typesetter (usually during the week ending in April 15 for the June issue, or the week ending in October 15 for the December issue).
+Guest editors are expected to apply the journal's copy-editing rules (please consult the journal's Style Sheet) in advance of the deadline for submitting the issue to the typesetter (usually during the week ending in April 15 for the June issue, or the week ending in October 15 for the December issue).
 This requirement will mean being in close contact with contributing authors.
-The guest editor will write an Introductory essay (in lieu of the usual Editorial) introducing the special issue(s).
+The guest editor will write an essay introducing the special issue(s).
 Each author must agree to the final copy of the copyedited file.
 No further changes will be allowed after that point, except to correct typesetting errors.

-If unpublished manuscript copy is involved (from a public records office or private estate archive), then the guest editor is responsible for making sure copies of that manuscript (electronic preferred) and copies of the essays using such manuscript sources are sent to the journal's paleographer for transcription checking, following acceptance and prior to copyediting.
+If unpublished manuscript copy is involved (from a public records office or private estate archive), the guest editor is responsible for coordinating with the journal editors to ensure that digital images of those records along with the essays using such manuscript sources are sent to the journal's paleographer for transcription checking, following acceptance and prior to the start of copy-editing.
 Each author must secure permissions for using private archival material, as required.

-Each contributor will proof their own essay, sent to them by the typesetter, and return corrections of any typesetting errors.
-The guest editor will then check through contributor queries and requests, while also checking for consistency across the full set of proofs for the issue(s), aided by the journal's lead production editor for the issue(s) in question.
+Each contributor will proof their own essay sent to them by the typesetter, and return corrections of any typesetting errors.
+The guest editor will then check through contributor queries and requests, while also checking for consistency across the full set of proofs for the issue(s), aided by the journal's lead production editors for the issue(s) in question.